 Key ingredient notes and substitutions

-Almond or oat milk can also be used for a lactose free version.
+Almond or oat milk can also be used for a lactose-free version.
 Replace the evaporated milk with the same amount of almond or oat milk.

-Ground rice - This is a ground powder made from rice grains.
+This is a ground powder made from rice grains.
 It can usually be found in the dessert section in the grocery store, next to the semolina.
-It's not the same as rice flour, which is finer in consistency.
-Ground rice is a little more coarse.

-Caster sugar - Can we replaced with normal granulated sugar.
+Can be replaced with normal granulated sugar.

-Cardamom pods - We use green cardamom.
+We use green cardamom.
 If you haven't got cardamom pods, or a mortar and pestle, you can use half a teaspoon (or more to taste) of cardamom powder.

-Rose water - We only add a very small amount of Nielsen-Massey rose water.
-The suggested quarter teaspoon will provide a gentle hint of rose.
 If you are adding more, be aware that it can make the rice pudding quite sweet and very perfumy, so balance it out by adding slightly less sugar.

 Equipment